AREAS OF EXPERTISE:

 Acting for a Defendant in an important appeal relating to the approach that should be taken at a show cause hearing in a mesothelioma case - Austin v Plumb Furniture Systems Ltd (Reported on Lawtel).

 Acting for a Defendant in a living mesothelioma claim where the Claimant’s exposure took place pre-1975.
-The case is defended on the basis that the Claimant’s exposure to asbestos was so light as to not give rise to a foreseeable risk of injury.
+The case was successfully defended on the basis that the Claimant’s exposure to asbestos was so light as to not give rise to a foreseeable risk of injury.

 Acting for Defendants in a large number mesothelioma claim where issues arise as to the date of knowledge of exposure to low levels of asbestos in the motor repair industry.